cjihrig/credit-card/README.md

   - Arguments
     - `options` (object) - New default values.
     - `overwrite` (boolean) - If `true`, `options` completely overwrites the current defaults.
 Otherwise, `options` is merged into the current defaults.
+  - Returns
+    - object - The module's default settings following the update.

 Sets module level default values.
 The existing defaults can be augmented or overwritten completely based on the value of `overwrite`.
 To restore the original default values, call `reset()`.